uclahs-cds/pipeline-call-sSNV/README.md

 ##### d.
 Summarize alignment information for retained variant positions
 Extract positions from filtered vcf file and use with `bam-readcount` to generate a summary of read alignment metrics for each position.
 ##### e.
 Final filtering of variants using metrics summarized above
-Use `fpfilter.pl` (packaged with SomaticSniper), resulting in a final high confidence vcf file.
+Use `fpfilter.pl` and `highconfidence.pl` (packaged with SomaticSniper), resulting in a final high confidence vcf file.

 ### Strelka2
 #### 1. `Manta` v1.6.0
-The input pair of tumor/normal bam files are used by Manta to produce candidate small indels via the `Manta` somatic configuration protocol.
-[Note, larger (structural) variants are also produced and can be retrieved from the intermediate files directory if save intermediate files is enabled.]
+The input pair of tumor/normal bam files are used by Manta to produce candidate small indels via the `Manta` somatic configuration protocol. *Note, larger (structural) variants are also produced and can be retrieved from the intermediate files directory if save intermediate files is enabled.*
 #### 2. `Strelka2` v2.9.10
 The input pair of tumor/normal bam files, along with the candidate small indel file produced by `Manta` are used by `Strelka2` to create lists of somatic single nucleotide and small indel variants, both in vcf format.
-Lower quality variants that did not pass filtering are subsequently removed, yielding somatic_snvs_pass.vcf and somatic_indels_pass.vcf files
+Lower quality variants that did not pass filtering are subsequently removed, yielding `somatic_snvs_pass.vcf` and `somatic_indels_pass.vcf` files.

 ### GATK Mutect 2